Maarc/csa/README.md

 # Quick Start

 `csa` has pre-built binaries for Windows, OSX, and Linux.
-The quickest way to get starting using `csa` is to download the [latest release](https://github.com/maarc/csa/releases/latest).
+The quickest way to get started using `csa` is to download the [latest release](https://github.com/maarc/csa/releases/latest).
 Included with the release is the latest [user manual](doc/CSA-UserManual.md) in pdf format.
 A sample portfolio of applications is also included.

 No install is required.
 Simply download the version that matches your operating system and move the executable to the directory of your choice.
 It's best to put the directory in your path to simplify running `csa`.
 Everything you need to use `csa` is inside this single executable.